asaleh-lab/ts-rag-game-night/README.md

 npx tsx src/llamaindex-retrievers.ts
 ```

-## Let's search FAISS with no LLM
+## Search FAISS with no LLM

 ```powershell
 npx tsx src/faiss-search.ts
 ```

-## Let's keep the same embeddings in Chroma and FAISS
+## Keep the same embeddings in Chroma and FAISS

 chromadb for Node talks to a server, not a local `chroma_data` folder.
 We still do one embedding pass and put those vectors in a Chroma-shaped L2 collection and in the brute-force L2 index.